Chandan9898Kumar/maching_coding/src/Mutation_Observer/Mutation_Observer.md

 observer.observe(targetNode, config);

 - targetNode
 This is the element on which the observer will keep watch when any changes are detected.
+It is the root of the subtree of nodes to monitor for changes.
 ```

 `config` is an object with boolean options "what kind of changes to react on":